Burhan0664/mysqldata/README.md

 # mysqldata

-A project that manages MySQL data, offering functionality to interact with and manipulate MySQL databases using Python.
+A project that manages MySQL data, offering functionality to interact with and manipulate MySQL databases using .Net.
 This project simplifies tasks like fetching, updating, and deleting data, offering a convenient interface for working with MySQL.

 ## Features